reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 The valid values are $true and $false.

 ### -ODBAccessRequests

-Lets administrators set policy on access requests and requests to share in OneDrive for Business.
+Enables/Disables access requests to OneDrive for Business.

 The valid values are: